ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 >
 ```

+The `system_info` printed from llama.cpp highlights important architectural features present on your hardware that improve the performance of the model execution.
+In the output shown above from running on an AWS Graviton3 instance, you should see:

+  * NEON = 1 This flag indicates support for Arm's Neon technology which is an implementation of the Advanced SIMD instructions
+  * ARM_FMA = 1 This flag indicates support for Arm Floating-point Multiply and Accumulate instructions
+  * MATMUL_INT8 = 1 This flag indicates support for Arm int8 matrix multiplication instructions

 To exit and stop using the model, use Ctrl+C. At exit, a few timing parameters are printed by llama.cpp from the execution of the model on your Arm CPU.